 Finally, you’ll want to look at your work/life balance.
 Are you working a million hours and never getting to enjoy the fruits of your labor?
 Do you need more time to focus on your business?
 Is your business setup for YOUR ever-changing priorities of family, friends, your own health and well-being?

-TAKE ACTION: Start the New Year with a burst of motivation to align your business plan, passion & lifestyle!
+TAKE ACTION: Start your Next Year (which can start on any day) with a burst of motivation to align your business plan, passion, lifestyle & reality!

 Start this new year by writing out a number of S.M.A.R.T. goals that are both exciting and within reach.
 Make it a stretch, but make it also a reasonable goal.